Cara Delevingne: 2015–present: Acting breakthrough and modelling hiatus

-She played a mermaid in the 2015 fantasy film Pan.
+Delevingne played a mermaid in the 2015 fantasy film Pan.
 In 2016, Delevingne co-starred as Enchantress, a villainess with magical abilities, in Suicide Squad, an action film based on the DC comic book series of the same name.
 The film was released to generally negative reviews, although it was a box office success.
 Delevingne's performance received mixed reviews from critics.
 The film Kids in Love, a British coming of age drama, was released in 2016.
 The cast includes many up and coming young actors, with Will Poulter and Alma Jodorowsky as lead roles alongside Sebastian de Souza and Delevingne who plays the role of Viola.

-Delevingne starred with Dane DeHaan and Rihanna in the Luc Besson film Valerian and the City of a Thousand Planets, an adaptation of the comic book series Valérian and Laureline.
+Delevingne starred, alongside Dane DeHaan and Rihanna, in the Luc Besson film Valerian and the City of a Thousand Planets, an adaptation of the comic book series Valérian and Laureline.
 The film began shooting in December 2015, and was released in July 2017.

 Delevingne plays Annetje in the period romance film Tulip Fever.
 She also plays the role of Kath Talent in the film London Fields, based on the 1989 novel of the same name by Martin Amis.
 The Amazon Prime Video fantasy steampunk series Carnival Row features Delevingne in the female lead role (opposite Orlando Bloom) as Vignette Stonemoss, a faerie war refugee.
-In 2022 she joined the cast of Only Murders in the Building for its second season.
+In 2022, she joined the cast of Only Murders in the Building for its second season.

 Other ventures

-In October 2017, Delevingne made her debut as a novelist of young adult fiction with her new book Mirror, Mirror, which contains an LGBT theme, co-written with British writer Rowan Coleman.
-According to Delevingne, she wanted to "tell a story that gives the reader a realistic picture of the turbulent roller-coaster teenage years."

 Delevingne sings and plays the drums and guitar.
 Over 2011 and 2012, Delevingne wrote and recorded two albums of music under artist manager Simon Fuller and was subsequently offered a record deal.
 However, she turned the deal down due to the fact that her name would be changed.
 In 2013, she recorded an acoustic duet cover version of Sonnentanz with British soul and jazz singer-songwriter Will Heard.
 She covered The Strangeloves "I Want Candy" in the mini film called Gang, which was the title of the 2013 A/W Katie Grand Loves Hogan collection and the name of the large-format magazine created to celebrate the collaboration.

-In 2020 Delevigne - together with her older sisters Chloe and Poppy - launched Della Vite, a line of vegan Prosecco.

-In December 2022 Delevingne featured in her series Planet Sex for BBC Three, shown over six episodes, exploring sexuality including her own, in various worldwide locations.